5 Unusual Museums in Lisbon That Will Awaken Your Curiosity

 Quake – Lisbon Earthquake Museum

 If you know anything at all about Lisbon’s history, you’ve probably heard of the 1755 earthquake (and subsequent tsunami and fires) that decimated the city.
 Definitely one of the most unusual museums in Lisbon, Quake is an immersive museum dedicated to this natural disaster.
-Its 10 different rooms feature earthquake simulations, scientific explanations, personal stories, and realistic recreations to transport you back in time.
+Its 10 different rooms feature earthquake simulations, scientific explanations, personal stories and recreations to transport you back in time.

 The museum has a fascinating immersive exhibit as well as information on building earthquake resistant architecture.
 Photo credit: John Kannenberg